-Another Japanese initiative is the Start ITS from Kanagawa, Yokohama (SKY) project, whose goals are to ease traffic congestion and reduce accidents.
-The project began in October 2004 in Yokohama, Japan and collects real world vehicle data from other users.
-Nissan and Panasonic are working with various units of the Japanese government to communicate between vehicles and the infrastructure to achieve these goals.
-A similar effort is underway at Nissan called Carwings, which connects mobile phones and navigation systems to promote fuel-efficient driving and ease congestion.
+The Start ITS from Kanagawa, Yokohama (SKY) project was another Japanese initiative.
+Project goals were to ease traffic congestion and reduce accidents.
+The project began in October 2004 in Yokohama, Japan and focused on collecting real world vehicle data from other users.
+Nissan,

+Panasonic, NTT Docomo, and Clarion worked with various units of the Japanese government on this project.
+Testing occurred from 2006 through 2009 and public service for intersection collision avoidance was made available in July 2011 (Fukushima 2011b).
+A similar Nissan effort is underway called Carwings, which connects mobile phones and navigation systems to promote fuelefficient driving and ease congestion.
 Like the SKY project, Carwings obtains information from other users to plot energy efficient driving routes (Nissan 2011a).